savchenko/windows10/README.md

 # Virtual Machines

-As you remember, "commercial-grade hypervisor" was listed as one of the advantages of MS Windows.
+As you remember, "commercial-grade hypervisor" was listed as one of the advantages.
 Time to use it.

 ## V-Switch setup
 1. In Hyper-V Manager, open "Virtual Switch Manager".